Nevada School Counselor Certification

 Nevada School Counselor Certification Renewal

-The Nevada school counselor license is renewed online and includes a $150 renewal fee, criminal background check, and 15 clock hours of professional development for each year of current licensure.
-For detailed information about the renewal process, visit the NV DOE website.
+The Nevada school counselor license is renewed online through OPAL and includes a $150 renewal fee, criminal background check, and 90 clock hours of continuing education, 6 semester credits, or a combination of clock hours or semester credits.

 Additional Assistance